Penetrating Abdominal Injury

 - Prescription pain medicine may be given.
 Ask your healthcare provider how to take this medicine safely.
 Some prescription pain medicines contain acetaminophen.
 Do not take other medicines that contain acetaminophen without talking to your healthcare provider.
 Too much acetaminophen may cause liver damage.
 Prescription pain medicine may cause constipation.
 Ask your healthcare provider how to prevent or treat constipation.

 - A Tetanus vaccine is a booster shot used to help prevent tetanus.
 The booster may be given to adolescents and adults every 10 years or for certain wounds and injuries.

 - A drain may be placed to remove extra blood or fluid from your abdomen.

 - Embolization is a procedure to stop internal bleeding.
 A liquid, coil, or gel is injected into a blood vessel.

 - Surgery may be needed to look for and repair bleeding or damaged organs.
 Ask for more information about the type of surgery you need.

 - Rest when you feel it is needed.
 Slowly start to do more each day.
 Return to your daily activities as directed.

 - Care for your wound as directed.
-You may need to carefully wash the wound with soap and water.
-Dry the area and put on new, clean bandages as directed.
+Check the wound each day for signs of infection, such as redness, swelling, or pus.
+If you have bandages, put on new, clean bandages as directed.
 Change your bandages when they get wet or dirty.

 - You have a fever.